JohnMannion51/theory-of-algorithms/README.md

 Use emuns to store the state of the padding
 * enum status {READ , PAD0, PAD1, FINISH};
+SHA 256 works by reading message block of size 512, with the last 64 bits of the block left to denote the size of the original message.
+When the program reads in the file, it takes the bits of all the data and adds it up.
+It then add a one and pads the message block out with zeros to 448 bits.
+512 - 64 = 448.

+A message of 3 characters with 8 bits each, 3 X 8 = 24
+A one is then added to the message 24 + 1 = 25
+The program will pad the message out with 423 zeros 448 - 25 = 423
+Leaving the last 64 bits so that a number representing the bits in the original message can be added to the block.
+If a message message contains more than 512 bit then multiple blocks of 512 are used If a message is 765 bits in size, the first block will take the first 512 bits The second block then takes the remaining 253 bits 756 - 512 = 253 A one is then added to the message 253 + 1 = 254
+The program will pad the message out with 194 zeros 448 - 254 = 194
+Leaving the last 64 bits so that a number representing the bits in the original message can be added to the block

 ### Running the program
 * Compile the program using the command. ( gcc -o sha256 sha256.c )